Battle of Britain Day: Combat

 Park's plan worked.
-The Biggin Hill squadrons, 72 and 92 Squadrons made contact with the enemy over Canterbury.
+The Biggin Hill squadrons, 72 and 92 Squadrons, made contact with the enemy over Canterbury.
 Arriving at 25000 ft, they found themselves 3000 ft above the top covering German fighters (JG 53).
 Beyond Canterbury, they could also see KG 76 and JG 3 over Ashford.
 At 11:50, they attacked out of the sun.
-Taken by surprise, four or five of I./JG 53s Bf 109s were hit by the Spitfires.
+Taken by surprise, four or five of I./JG 53's Bf 109s were hit by the Spitfires.
 Spitfires of 92 Squadron tried to charge through the fighter screen to get at the Dorniers but were blocked.
 Soon afterwards, No. 603 Squadron joined the fight.
 Park had broken up the top level escort.
 Some 23 Hurricanes of Nos.
 253 and 501 Squadrons arrived at the same height as the bombers and delivered a head-on attack.
 Lindmayr's crews were experienced and the formation held its nerve and remained intact.
-JG 3 in turn attacked the Hurricanes dispatching two from 501 Squadron.
+JG 3 in turn attacked the Hurricanes, dispatching two from 501 Squadron.
 Northolt's No. 229 and No. 303 Squadron RAF were also arriving and engaged JG 52.
-One of 239 Squadrons Hurricanes and a JG 52 Bf 109 collided.
+One of 239 Squadron's Hurricanes and a JG 52 Bf 109 collided.
 The bombers ploughed on and reached Lewisham.
 However, the formation was now isolated.
 The escorts were embroiled in dogfights all over Kent and half the RAF fighters were yet to engage.
-JG 53 were further engaged by several squadrons; Nos.
-1, No. 46, No. 249 and No. 605 Squadron RAF.
-No. 605, led by Archie McKellar broke away and delivered a 12-fighter attack scoring some hits on the bombers.
-JG 27 meanwhile suffered two casualties, one possibly against No. 19 Squadron.
+JG 53 were further engaged by No. 1, No. 46, No. 249 and No. 605 Squadron RAF.
+No. 605, led by Archie McKellar, broke away and delivered a 12-fighter attack, scoring some hits on the bombers.
+JG 27, meanwhile, suffered two casualties, one possibly against No. 19 Squadron.
 It claimed only one British fighter that day.
 JG 3 claimed two fighters for one loss.

-Up until now, the Bf 109s had successfully blocked attacks on the bombers.
+Up until that point, the Bf 109s had successfully blocked attacks on the bombers.
 However, Park's tactics of attacking the Germans all along the route forced their fighters to use up fuel more quickly in dogfights.
-When the outskirts of London came into view, they began to depart at 12:07 north of Lewisham.
+When the outskirts of London came into view, at 12:07, the Bf 109s began to break away and commence their return to France.

-The North Weald pair, No. 504 and 257 Squadrons engaged the Dorniers with 20 Hurricanes.
+The North Weald squadrons, No. 504 and 257, engaged the Dorniers with 20 Hurricanes.
 One German pilot, Feldwebel Robert Zehbe, developed engine trouble and lagged half a mile behind the main bomber stream.
 His Dornier attracted a swarm of fighters.
 Eventually Ray Holmes of 504 Squadron, out of bullets, rammed the bomber, sending it into a dive.
 The Dornier's tail separated and its wings snapped off outboard of the engines.
 The bomber crashed onto the forecourt of London Victoria station.
 While diving, its bombs became detached and hit or landed near Buckingham Palace, damaging the building.
-Zehbe bailed out and landed near The Oval and was severely wounded by a civilian mob.
+Zehbe bailed out, landed near The Oval, and was severely wounded by a civilian mob.
 He was rescued by the British Army but died of his wounds.
 Holmes' Hurricane was badly damaged, crashing near the grounds of Buckingham Palace.
-Holmes bailed out injured but survived.
+Holmes bailed out injured, but survived.